NatGr/easy_voice_registration/README.md

 ```
 python transcribe.py --csv example.csv --audio_folder audio_folder
 ```
-If csv is a csv file of 2 columns containing wav files and the sentence that is spoken inside of them (see example.csv).
+csv is assumed to be a csv file of 2 columns (wav files names and the sentence they will contain, see example.csv).
 The script will ask the user to pronounce the sentence and save the result in the corresponding file name in wav format.
-If some of the files in the csv already exists in audio_folder, nothing is done (allow to quit the program and resume where we were).
+If some of the files in the csv already exists in audio_folder, nothing is done.
+This allows to quit the program and resume where we were.
 Before writing a wav file, webrtcvad (a voice activity detector) is used to skip the silence at the start and end of the recording.

+The rate, n_channels, frames per buffer and wether to use vad or not can be specified as additional arguments.

 ## Installation
 Requires Python 3.6+, additionally you will have to install portaudio, pyaduio (it's python bindings) and webrtcvad.